What Are The Best Split Fins?

 Many divers around the world are still debating about the overall efficiency of split fins.

-You must keep in mind thou, not all split fins are created equal and not all of them will give you the best performance.
+However, not all split fins are created equal and not all of them will give you the best performance.
 When it comes to getting the most out of these type of fins, you need to have the best.

 Below is a comparison chart of some of the best split fins on the market.
 Check it out.